GlobalFishingWatch/GFW_technical_documentation/Anchorages-and-voyages.md

 `PORT GAP`: AIS gap > 4 hours; start is recorded 4 hours after the last message before the gap; end at next message after gap.
 `PORT_EXIT`: occurs when vessel that was in port travels more than 4km from an anchorage point
   <br>

+All distances are from an anchorage point.
+If a "port" is made up of many anchorage points the vessel "enters" the port when it is within 3 km of any anchorage point (the first one it is within 3 km of).
+And when the vessel leaves it simple leaves from the last anchorage point it is within 4km of.
+These may be different anchorage points.

 **Updates in 2021**